-Live’s somewhat religiously buddhist message was lost in this track – the words “I alone love You” being taken for a simple love song – instead of conveying the message that religion and truth must be found for oneself – not through the words of others.
+Live’s buddhist message was lost in this track – the words “I alone love You” being taken for a simple love song – instead of conveying the message that religion and truth must be found for oneself – not through the words of others.
 It’s a powerful and uplifting track regardless of the message.

 Foo Fighters – Everlong

 Who didn’t love the Foo Fighters of the nineties?
-The comedic feel of much of their later work was very much there – only holding the hand of an alternative 90’s rock band that still knew how to throw in the occasional bit of metal – with poppy, beautiful melodies.
+The comedic feel of much of their later work was very much there only holding the hand of an alternative 90’s rock band that still knew how to throw in the occasional bit of metal – with poppy, sing-a-long melodies.
 Foo Fighters were one of a few bands that were responsible for putting rock music back in the charts (in England at least) and this track, and wonderful video, was their best.
 I’ve spent many a drunken night singing along to this track from Sheffield to Bangkok.

 Bush – Swallowed

 The slow paced grungey feel of this song complete with bass dropouts, croaky vocals and heavy dirty guitars made it a huge success in Britain – peaking as it did at number 7 in the charts.
-It’s lived on to be not only Bush’s most successful songs but also easily one of their best.
+It lived on to be not only Bush’s most successful songs but also easily one of their best.
 It ends quite simply on “I gotta get away from here”.

 Deftones – My Own Summer (shove it)